-Where any of our websites provides links to third party websites, these links are provided for information purposes only and Science Foundation Ireland (SFI) is not responsible for the content, accuracy, copyright or privacy policies of these websites.
+Where any of our websites provides links to third party websites, these links are provided for information purposes only and Science Foundation Ireland (SFI) is not responsible for the content, accuracy, copyright or privacy policies of this website.

 Definitions of some terms used in this Statement may be found at the end of this page.

 Science Foundation Ireland operates on behalf of the Office of Science, Technology and Innovation at the Department of Jobs, Enterprise and Innovation.
 The Department of Jobs, Enterprise and Innovation is registered as a Data Processor with the Office of the Data Protection Commissioner with registration number 9072/A. Further information on your data privacy rights is available on the website of the Irish data protection commissioner.